-Ring Groups are a set of Destinations (Agents & Reps) that receive and answer your calls in a predefined manner.
-Each ring group has its own queue; thus queue parameters are defined within each ring group.
+Think of your ring groups like teams: Ring Groups are a set of Users (Agents & Reps) that receive and answer your calls in a predefined order.
+Each ring group has its own, independent queue.

 How Routing Works

-When a Line routes a call to a Ring Group, it can choose to queue the call or send the call for immediate answering.
+Multiple Lines can route calls to a single Ring Group to be answered.
+If you choose to use Aloware Queues, these calls will be queued behind each other.
 Most of the time, you should use Queues.
 Queue parameters are configured within each Ring Group.

 Distributing Calls to Agents